apotashov/drupal-toolkit/README.md

 - `EntityUuidRouteTrait.php`: Allows for the UUID to be used in entity routes, rather than the entity ID.
 - `EntityParentTrait.php`: Defines a hierarchy between entities and allows for easy traversing.
 Extends the `ContextualEntity` functionality to automatically derive related entities.
 - `EntityPublishedDateTrait.php`: Store the date when the entity was first published.
-- `EntityUrlIdTrait.php`: Auto-generates a URL ID which can be used as an SEO-friendly route-parameter, rather than entity ID, and bypasses the need for extension path aliases.
+- `EntityUrlIdTrait.php`: Auto-generates a URL ID which can be used as an SEO-friendly route-parameter, rather than entity ID, and bypasses the need for extensive path aliases.
 See class for a full explanation.

 ### Controllers